mliew21396/remote-work/week-1/3-cli-exploration/README.md

 larry_tate
 winestore-db-dump.sql`

-And that is not a string that matches any file name.
+And that is not a string that matches any file name. -->

-`find . -name "m*.txt"` will work as you expect.
+Why don't you try `find . -name "m*.txt"`?

 As a bonus, why don't you try using `pushd` and visit each directory with a `message.txt` file, view the message file, and get a special message from me.